agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-02-rosetta-stones-and-mazes-maze-design.md

 pub type WallLine = u32;
 ```

-If we count our bits in this diagram starting from right at 0 to left at 31, [representing least significant bit to most significant bit](https://en.wikipedia.org/wiki/Bit_numbering), bits 24-27 will represent our walls and bit 29 will mark a `Square` as a path.
+If we count our bits in this diagram starting from right at 0 to left at 31, [representing the least significant bit to most significant bit](https://en.wikipedia.org/wiki/Bit_numbering), bits 24-27 will represent our walls and bit 29 will mark a `Square` as a path.
 Do not worry about all the bits going to waste for now.
 They will be used later.

 The [bit twiddling](https://graphics.stanford.edu/~seander/bithacks.html) readers may already see where this is going, but if we count the number of box-drawing characters we have we see there are 15.
 Let's add a character that will represent a wall that has no other walls around it to bring that count up to **16**.
 The number 16 is significant because that is how many values can be represented with 4 bits, if we include 0.